-- Safe storage (SAFSTOR) (also called delayed decontamination): Generally, this involves placing the facility into a safe storage configuration, requiring limited staffing to monitor plant conditions, until the eventual dismantling and decontamination activities occur, usually in 40 to 60 years.
+- Safe storage (SAFSTOR) (also called delayed decontamination): Generally, this involves placing the facility in a safe storage configuration, requiring limited staffing to monitor plant conditions, until the eventual decontamination and dismantling activities occur, usually in 40 to 60 years.

 - Entombment (ENTOMB): Under the ENTOMB option, radioactive contaminants are permanently encased on site in structurally sound material, such as concrete, and appropriately maintained and monitored until the radioactivity decays to a level permitting restricted release of the property.
 To date, no NRC-licensed facilities have requested the ENTOMB option.

 Timeline of Activities

 On Feb.
-5, 2013, Duke Energy announced the decision to retire the Crystal River Nuclear Plant instead of continuing to pursue a first-of-its-kind repair to the plant’s containment building.
+5, 2013, Duke Energy announced the decision to retire the Crystal River Nuclear Plant instead of pursuing a first-of-its-kind repair to the plant’s containment building.

 Once the decision was made, CR3 leaders focused on helping employees through the transition, benchmarking other decommissioning plants to glean best practices, forming industry partnerships, developing internal project controls and procedures and submitting various documents to the Nuclear Regulatory Commission (NRC).

 - Feb.
 20, 2013: Filed a certification letter with the NRC, ceasing operations and acknowledging permanent removal of fuel from the reactor vessel, starting the decommissioning time clock.

 - June 3, 2013: Implemented an in-house Decommissioning Transition Organization to develop the schedule and estimated costs of the decommissioning.